realjf/openshift-docs/README.md

 # openshift-docs
-a gitbook of openshift official document translation
+a gitbook of chinese translation of openshift official document